Minyus/kedro_mlflow/README.md

 # Kedro MLflow (Basic limited-YAML example of PipelineX)

+## This project works with Kedro 0.16.x only.
+## Please use [kedro-starters-sklearn](https://github.com/Minyus/kedro-starters-sklearn) which works with Kedro 0.17.0 or later.

 A simple example project using Kedro, MLflow, and [PipelineX](https://github.com/Minyus/pipelinex) to run Scikit-learn tasks.
 If you are a YAML lover, you may prefer [full-YAML version](https://github.com/Minyus/pipelinex_sklearn).